RobertxPearce/E-Ink-YouTube-Stats/README.md

 ### 6. Run the Script

-1. Save the script and run it:
+1. Run the script once (wont update after session is closed):
     ```bash
     python3 display_youtube_stats.py
     ```
+2. Run the script in the background:
+`nohup python3 your_script_name.py &`

 ## License